leventemo/eeieeioh/README.md

 Nav Component
 - [ ] rename to Nav

+Activities Component
+- [ ] rename to TeachersGuide

 Hotel Check-in -> turn it into a Roleplay Component with A/B players getting their matching roles
 - [x] install Faker-js: <https://fakerjs.dev/>